NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 	- Added offset parameters to Qbert preset.
 	- Added option for arena presets whether to overwrite the previous arena entirely or to generate new tiles on top of it.
 - Menu
-	- Replaced the "Open from DevilDaggers.info" menu item with a new "Download Spawnset" window which contains the online spawnsets list.
+	- Replaced the "Open from DevilDaggers.info" menu item with a new "Download Spawnset" window which contains the spawnsets list.
 	- Added menu item to open the current survival file.
-- Online spawnsets
+- Spawnsets from DevilDaggers.info
-	- Added search and filter options to the online spawnsets list.
+	- Added search and filter options to the spawnsets list.
-	- The online spawnsets list now shows more information (such as when the loop starts) about the spawnsets.
+	- The spawnsets list now shows more information (such as when the loop starts) about the spawnsets.
 - Miscellaneous
 	- Added various warnings:
 		- The application warns you when the spawnset you're creating might cause Devil Daggers to become unstable, for instance when the end loop is very short, or when you're spawning the player in the void.
 This also includes the new discovery of the {25, 27} tile, which causes Devil Daggers to glitch whenever its height is put to a value greater than 0.4973333.